ddprrt/ddprrt.github.io/src/content/_posts/2020-08-14-typescript-and-es-modules.md

 categories:
 - TypeScript
 - JavaScript
+- Preact
 ---

 Working with real, native, ECMAScript modules is becoming a thing.
-Tools like [Vite](https://github.com/vitejs/vite), [ES Dev server](https://open-wc.org/developing/es-dev-server.html), and [Snowkpack](https://snowpack.dev) get their fast development experience from leaving module resolution to the browser.
+Tools like [Vite](https://github.com/vitejs/vite), [ES Dev server](https://open-wc.org/developing/es-dev-server.html), and [Snowpack](https://snowpack.dev) get their fast development experience from leaving module resolution to the browser.
 Package CDNs like [Skypack](https://skypack.dev) and [UnPKG](https://unpkg.com/) are providing pre-compiled ES modules which you can use in both Deno and the browser just by referencing a URL.

 Combined with proper caching and knowing what HTTP can do, ES modules can become a *real* alternative to all the heavy bundling and building that we're used to.
 If you want to work with ECMAScript modules and TypeScript, there are a few things to consider.